 Frequently Asked Questions:

 1. Do I need to fill out an application for each child?
 No. Complete the application to apply for free and reduced price school meals.
-Use one Free and Reduced Price School Meals Family Application (click for the form in English or el formulario en Español) for all students in your household.
+Use one Free and Reduced Price School Meals Family Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to: Decatur Public Schools.
-Click for Application Instructions.

 2. Who can get free meals?
 Children in households getting Food Assistance Program (FAP), Family Independence Program (FIP), or Food Distribution Program on Indian Reservations (FDPIR) and most foster children can get free meals regardless of your income.
 Also, your children can get free meals if your household income is within the free limits on the Federal Income Guidelines.